Ontario Announces Occupational Cancer Review

 These recommendations will help the WSIB to assess new workplace cancer claims, and to reconsider hundreds of previously denied claims involving Peterbough GE plant workers and Kitchener rubber industry workers (one investigation showed that 85% of those claims were denied).

-News of the review was met with mixed feelings by sick workers, their families and advocates.
+News of the review was met with mixed feelings by sick workers and their families and advocates.
 Sue James, a retired GE worker and advocate, said that the review is long overdue, but noted that “unfortunately we are looking at another year before conclusions will be made and so many more will suffer or die while waiting to hear the outcome”.

 In related news, in the same announcement, the Ontario government revealed they will be launching an Occupational Disease and Illness Prevention Strategy.